abertout/rioc/doc/gpu.rst

 .. literalinclude:: ../example/c-cuda/matrix_vector.cu
    :language: c

+It's important to notice that the result of this operation will be stored in cpu's memory (device) but the calculation it's going to be done by the gpu (the device).
+In fact, the host and the device handle different memories which are completely unrelated.
+Cuda's language assure the communication between these two memory blocks and the programmer is responsible for the allocation of memory either by calling the the classical function  ``malloc`` or the Cuda's function ``cudaMalloc`` (we'll see this later).

 In the headers section, the file ``cuda_runtime.h`` is included in order to use the available functions from the library `CUDA toolkit`_.
 Also, ``helper_functions.h`` contains some functions as ``checkCmdLineFlag`` used at